 Stone’s writing is faultless, his narrative practically perfect, his yarn spinning skills are utterly brilliant and PsychoAnalysis, his debut novel, it superb.
-With an intelligent plot line and characters that you absolutely want to continue reading about, this book is excellent.
+With an intelligent plot line and characters you absolutely want to continue reading about, this book is excellent.

-I love my books full of dead bodies if you do too, PsychoAnalysis is THE book to bump up your TBR.
+I love my books full of dead bodies and if you do too, PsychoAnalysis is THE book to bump up your TBR.

 Sarah is not your usual Hedge Fund Manager, mind you, Sarah is not your typical woman.
 Sarah is a killer.
 A woman on a mission and what a flipping mission it is!
 From the first page to the last, we are pulled into Sarah’s world as she goes on the hunt for the perfect prey.

-I totally fell in love with Sarah (not sure what that says about me but hey ho!).
-She’s a really great character, well thought out and perfectly executed, the type of person you cannot help but want to read and read and read about.
-As the police investigation, headed up by down-on-his-luck Detective Martin White, starts to close in on Sarah, she decides to seek the help of controversial psychiatrist Karl Gross.
+I totally fell in love with Sarah (not sure what that says about me, but hey ho!).
+She’s a really great character, well-thought out and perfectly executed, the type of person you cannot help but want to read and read and read about.
+As the police investigation, headed up by down-on-his-luck Detective Martin White, starts to close in on Sarah, she decides to seek the help of controversial psychiatrist, Karl Gross.
 Maybe he can stop the urges she has to kill?